The ONAMI Model

 The answer to this conundrum is to combine the usual three-part technology-based economic development (TBED) investment formula (research, business and capital formation and workforce development) with newer and more effective models for collaboration among multiple institutions, business and industry, early stage investors, and both state and federal government agencies.

 ONAMI invests state economic development funds (administered by the Oregon Innovation Council in four ways:

 - Growth in research capacity and competitiveness.
 We provide (via competitive application) matching funds for federal and private collaborative research proposals led by ONAMI member PIs.
 These funds both augment funded projects and enable capacity investments to grow the most promising research groups and capabilities.
 In all of this, we actively work at building competitive collaborative teams for both discovery-based science and commercialization activities.

 - The ONAMI “high tech extension” service connects the NWNanoNet™ collection of shared/open user facilities to industry—now over 150 companies of all sizes – on a user friendly fee-for-service basis.
 We do this in close partnership with Business Oregon -our award winning state business development department.
 These university-based facilities are a critical resource for access to advanced and unique fabrication, measurement and characterization tools that are essential to, but outside the purchase reach of, all but the largest companies.
 In selected cases, our facilities provide leased tenant space to collaborating companies.

 - Although we are not an events organization, we do hold periodic conferences and seminars in support of the above activities.
-Most notable is our Greener Nano conference series, produced annually by our Safer Nanomaterials and Nanomanufacturing Initiative.
-We also sponsor and participate in selected local, state, national and international events related to nanoscience research, technology based economic development and early stage company investing.
+Most notable are user workshops at our affiliated shared user facilities, and occasional themed conferences such as our Greener Nano conference series, produced by our Safer Nanomaterials and Nanomanufacturing Initiative.
+We frequently sponsor and participate in selected local, state, national and international events related to nanoscience research, technology based economic development and early stage company investing.